 The removable equipment nonessential to cabinet operation (acceptable option components) shall be removed prior to setting the nominal set points to replicate the as-manufactured conditions tested by the testing organization when required.
-The air measurement probe shall be held rigidly in a freestanding fixture that permits accurate positioning and does not distort the airflow pattern (ring-stand and clamp).
+The air measurement probe shall be held rigidly in a freestanding fixture that permits accurate positioning and does not distort the airflow pattern.
+This includes a ring-stand and clamp or similar fixture.
+The anemometer probe shall not be hand held for any downflow velocity measurements.